Florida Law Squatters Rights: A Fight for Private Property Rights

 - Montana: Squatters must occupy property for 5 years and be the only resident.

 Next up is squatters' rights in Alabama.
 Alabama squatting law will soon come to fruition.
 Most states are using Florida's law as a guide.
+How long until squatters rights are everywhere in the United States.

 Conclusion: Protecting Your Property with Professional Management